zaqks/TreeWatcher/README.md

 Ideal for development environments, it streamlines workflows by automatically refreshing or rebuilding applications whenever code is updated, enabling a more responsive and iterative development process.
 This approach eliminates the need for manual restarts, saving time and improving productivity.

-Here's the callback function, set it however you'd like your hot-reload to be handled:
+Here's the callback function's structure, set it however you'd like your hot-reload to be handled:
 ```python
 def file_changed(filename, change_type):
     print(f"File {filename} {change_type}!")